Don't make Messi mad! Never a good time to face frustrated Barcelona captain | Goal.com

 It just didn't feel like this night, and yet, at the same time, it was, with his looped free-kick headed in by Lenglet for Barcelona’s winning goal.

-Fekir and Lenglet were both sent off in the hectic final stages of a battle to remembe but there was no taking the shine off this victory for the visitors.
+Fekir and Lenglet were both sent off in the hectic final stages of a battle to remember but there was no taking the shine off this victory for the visitors.

 After the midweek spat between Messi and Abidal, and then the shock Copa del Rey elimination by Athletic Bilbao, this was a timely boost for Barca, after Real Madrid had temporarily moved six points clear at the summit of La Liga earlier in the day.